 That is a logical consequence of its equilateral triangular cross-section.

-The same is true for regular pyramids.
+The same is true for a cone.

 Can this ratio can be generalized for the overall volume of any cone and pyramid?